 I am going to niche down in our conversation today to address women of color and, minority women, because that’s who we are.

-Our, brokenness, becomes compounded.
+Our, brokenness, becomes compared with the, broken hearted.
 Also when we experience, brokenness, as children those experiences can leads us to get into unhealthy relationships.
 Healing our, brokenness, prevents us from repeating this pattern of unhealthy relationships that would leave us, broken hearted.

 - Follow the pain – pay attention to where it hurts